cys3c/viper-shell/README.md

 use these once you get the call back from the client. first you will need to enter in the local host and port number that you assigned to the client before deploying.

 ```
 [*] grab*<filename> ========= > grabs the file and saves it to the local desktop as .txt";
 [*] getenv       ========= >  prints the system information";
 [*] getuid       ========= > Get the user level access of the shell";
 [*] SystemInfo   ========= > Get Fingerprint of the system"; todo
 [*] capture      ========= > take images of the host machine "; todo
 [*] Cover        ========= > Delete all traces of logs"; todo
 ```

 ```

-Contributing
+Please help Contribute!

-    Fork it!
+1. Fork it!
-    Create your feature branch: git checkout -b my-new-feature
+2. Create your feature branch: git checkout -b my-new-feature
-    Commit your changes: git commit -am 'Add some feature'
+3. Commit your changes: git commit -am 'Add some feature'
-    Push to the branch: git push origin my-new-feature
+4. Push to the branch: git push origin my-new-feature
-    Submit a Pull Request
+5. Submit a Pull Request
 ```